csmarshall/netdata-arris-modem-plugin-python/README.md

 ## Todo:
 * Possibly submit this upstream?
-* Add graph screenshots
 * Change the default icon in the UI?
-* See if there's a way to reduce the interval.
+* See if there's a way to reduce the interval?